Today in World War II History—June 16, 1941

 Douglas DC-3 of Eastern Air Lines taxiing at Washington National Airport, 1 July 1941 (Library of Congress: LC-DIG-fsa-8a36214)

-Ford’s Willow Run plant to produce B-24 Liberator bombers is dedicated.
+Ford’s Willow Run plant to produce B-24 Liberator bombers is dedicated in Michigan.

-Washington National Airport opens with one hangar (now Reagan International Airport).
+Washington National Airport opens in Washington, DC, with one hangar (now Reagan International Airport).